 - A public lecture: Professor Hilde Geurts on autism and ageing.

 Best practice in autism research features equal partnerships between academics and autistic community representatives.
 This is reflected in our research approach.
 Autistic people have, and will continue to be, involved at every stage of the design and implementation of this research.
 The project was co-developed by co-applicant Cos Michael, and our research team includes consultant Michael Dawson.

-We’ll also be hosting an open meeting in January 2019 to get wider community feedback on our project.
 If you’d like to be put on the mailing list for this, please get in touch.